RealMaximeCaloz/Portfolio/PortfolioPresentation.md

 This project was made with Java (Libraries: Concurrent, Arraylist).

-This software takes a Sudoku board as an input (array of numbers from 1 to 9, with 0's reprensenting empty cells), solves the board through a recursive algorithm and prints the result.
+This software takes a Sudoku board as an input (array of numbers from 1 to 9, with 0's representing empty cells), solves the board through a recursive algorithm and prints the result.

 An example of an initial Sudoku board to solve: